|

 Australia is the flattest continent on earth - except for Antarctica.
 With about 7.7 million km, Australia is the sixth largest nation on earth, behind Russia, Canada, China, USA, and Brazil.

-About 70% of the continent is dessert, with arable land confined to the east coast regions and southern coastal districts.
+About 70% of the continent is desert, with arable land confined to the east coast regions and southern coastal districts.

-Rainfall in dessert regions is very low - but in the tropical north can be as high as 200" a year.
+Rainfall in desert regions is very low - but in the tropical north can be as high as one metre or more a year.

-The Great Dividing Range of mountains runs from South to North, along the east coast.
+The Great Dividing Range runs from South to North, along the east coast.

 During winter there is more snow in the mountains of Australia than there is in Switzerland.